astropy/astroquery/docs/gaia/gaia.rst

    0.006209042666371929 1635721458409799680 ...
    0.007469463683838576 1635721458409799680 ...
    0.008202004514524316 1635721458409799680 ...
+  MaxResultsWarning: The number of rows in the result matches the current row limit of 8.
+You might wish to specify a different "row_limit" value.

 To return an unlimited number of rows set the row limit to ``-1``.